Updated for 2023-2024

 Once the terrifying 155 mph winds passed, Puerto Rico set about the business of rebuilding.
 Today, major cities like San Juan have nearly recovered, and few scars remain from Maria’s devastation.
 However, outside of these areas, there is still work to be done.

 Simply put, if you are looking for an opportunity to travel, and you are passionate about giving back to communities in need, there has never been a better time to volunteer abroad in Puerto Rico.
-The island depends on tourism, which makes up 10 percent of its economy.
-A decrease in visitors has deepened and extended the impact of Hurricane Maria.
+The island depends on tourism, which makes up 10 percent of its economy, so you can imagine the economic impact that COVID-19 had (a decrease in visitors began in 2017 with Hurricane Maria).
 Any money you bring to local businesses offers a crucial infusion of cash that will help Puerto Rico get back on track.

 In this guide, we’ll cover everything you need to know to get started with volunteering in Puerto Rican communities.